-The Committee determined to use an adjusted EBITDA performance measure for the OEA awards in addition to the 2016 AIP because it is a good indicator of a company s operating performance and focuses participants on key drivers of the organization s future direction and financial achievement, and because of the difficulty in establishing alternative multi-year performance measures given industry conditions and the Company s ongoing business transformation.
+The Committee determined to use an adjusted EBITDA performance measure for the 2016 OEA awards in addition to the AIP because it is a good indicator of a company s operating performance and focuses participants on key drivers of the organization s future direction and financial achievement, and because of the difficulty in establishing alternative multi-year performance measures given industry conditions and the Company s ongoing business transformation.
 Targeted OEA EBITDA for 2016 and 2017 were established at the time the OEA awards were made.
 The Committee approved management s recommendations for the award amounts which varied based on the relevant employee s opportunity to impact the business, except that the Committee determined Mr. Nelson s award.
 An aggregate of 1,094,400 restricted stock units were issued in the OEA awards.

-In the first quarter of 2017, the Committee reviewed and certified the Company s operating results and performance against the established 2016 OEA EBITDA performance target and accordingly determined that the OEA restricted stock units eligible to vest on March 14, 2017 would vest and not be forfeited as set forth in the chart below.
-The amount reported below for 2016 actual OEA EBITDA performance varies from reported financial results due to plan design.
+In the first quarter of 2017, the Committee reviewed and certified the Company s 2016 operating results and performance against the established 2016 OEA EBITDA performance target and accordingly determined that the OEA restricted stock units eligible to vest on March 14, 2017 would vest and not be forfeited.
+In the first quarter of 2018, the Committee reviewed and certified the Company s 2017 operating results and performance against the established 2016 OEA EBITDA performance targets and accordingly determined that the OEA restricted stock units eligible to vest on March 14, 2018 would vest and not be forfeited.
+The chart below sets forth the targeted and actual OEA EBITDA for 2016 and 2017.
+The amounts reported below for 2016 and 2017 actual OEA EBITDA performance vary from reported financial results due to plan design.